RevatureLessley/180121_SDET/Week1/MiniProject/README.md

 - [x] User and admin can login
 - [x] User cannot access account or change bank balance until admin logs in and approves account
 - [x] User and admin can login
-- [x] All data is persisted in a file
+- [x] All data is persisted in a file via serialization
 - [x] Admins are blocked from creating accounts
 - [x] Log4J logging is dispersed throughout the application
 - [x] 5 JUnit tests were implemented and ran successfully